Trump says China talks coming, Beijing calls for trade war resolution

 “They want calm, and that’s a great thing, frankly.
 And one of the reasons that he’s a great leader, President Xi, and one of the reasons that China’s a great country is they understand how life works,” Trump said.

-Chinese Foreign Ministry spokesman Geng Shuang said he had not heard that a phone call between the two sides had taken place.
+In Beijing, Foreign Ministry spokesman Geng Shuang said he had not heard that a phone call between the two sides had taken place.
+However, China’s Commerce Ministry typically releases statements on trade calls.
+It did not immediately respond to a request for comment.

 The increasingly bitter trade war between the world’s two largest economies escalated on Friday, with both sides levelling more tariffs on each other’s exports.